ryotayamanaka/call-tree/README.md

 ## Appendix: Original Vertex IDs

-The original vertex IDs can be confirmed, for the edges connecting those vertices.
+The original IDs of the vertices, which are connected by the edges, can be shown using the queries below:

 ```sql
 -- direct edges